-So, you want to attach a presentation, video tutorial to an email; maybe you’re sending all your holiday snaps to your lovely grandma.
+So, you want to attach a presentation, long video tutorial to an email; maybe you’re sending all your holiday snaps to your lovely grandma.
 The problem is, like most other email providers, Gmail restricts you when sending and receiving large files.
-Tell grandma not to worry; tell her NetHunt have got her covered.
+Tell grandma not to worry; NetHunt gonna tell you how to send large files in Gmail .

 On one hand, it’s pretty annoying that even in the ’Age of the Internet’, you face email file size limits that are capped at a measly 25MB.

 On the other hand, Gmail, the most prominent email client with an extensive user base, has put these restrictions in place for you; preventing you from receiving “heavy” files that might overload your inbox.
-If there was no maximum email size-limit, servers would risk being bombarded, and everything would grind to a very slow, very frustrating halt.
+If there was no maximum size of email attachments in Gmail, servers would risk being bombarded, and everything would grind to a very slow, very frustrating halt.

 As a final kick whilst we’re down, the stated 25MB isn’t what it seems.
 The files you attach to your email double in size as they are encoded into the necessary format for email sharing.
 Ouch.

 But don’t worry, NetHunt can soothe your e-pain once again.
-We’ve put together some of the best ways to get around that dastardly attachment limit.
+We’ve put together some of the best ways to send files over 25MB on Gmail.

 It seems like a fantastic, automatic feature... until you start dealing with multiple large files.
 To get several heavy attachments, you’ll need to use Google Drive manually.

 Once you’re in Google Drive, click the My Drive icon and a menu will drop down.
 Here, you can directly upload files individually, or create a separate folder for them.

 After uploading the relevant files to Drive, open your Gmail inbox and compose your email.
 Locate the Drive icon at the bottom of the window and find the files you’d like to attach.